PhilippSchindler/openengsb/components/ekb/persistence-orientdb/src/README.txt

 See test/benchmarking/BenchmarkingRunner.java.

-Path for database location, test instances or results are specfied there.
+Path for database location, test instances or results are specified there.
 Make sure all of this folder exist before running the benchmarks.
 When using remote mode the database directory can be set to "".
 The directory of the installation always used when in remote mode.